cyb3rxp/awesome-soc/detection_engineering.md

 ### Sensors:
 * Determine which sensors or endpoint/app logs, you miss in terms of detection capabilities
 * Determine how to generate and ingest their logs in the SIEM
-* Build a projet agenda
+* Build a project agenda

 ### SIEM rules:
 * Determine which detection logic you miss, directly in the SIEM;